Kamal-LJ/Zoho-Deluge/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code snippets and scripts in this repository according to the terms of the license.

 ---

-Feel free to customize this README file based on your specific needs, including adding more details about your code snippets, providing examples, or including any additional sections you find relevant.